ptwiddle/MAS439-Commutative-Algebra/_problemsets/Set3.md

 1. Prove that in any category $$\mathcal{C}$$, any retraction is an epimorphism.

-Note: The same proof, "with all the arrows reversed", proves that any section is a monomorphism.
-This is an example of duality in category theory.
 2. Prove that in the category of sets, with functions as morphisms, that the function $$f:A\to B$$ being a retraction and being an epimorphism are both equivalent to being a surjection.
 3. In the category of rings, it is true that surjections and epimorphisms are the same things, but these are no longer equivalent to retractions.
 Give an example to show this -- i.e., give a surjective map of rings $$f:R\to S$$ that is not a retraction.

+Note: The same proof of Part 1, "with all the arrows reversed", proves that any section is a monomorphism.
+This is an example of duality in category theory.